RasmitDevkota/TSSORunItCodeIt2022/README.md

 _**Disclaimer:** Although the C++ and Java files are currently empty, they should be completed very soon (this README will be updated once they are).
 In addition, documentation has not been added to the Python file, but it will be included in all three files once they are complete.
 The current ETA is sometime around 2/1/2022._

+### Instructions

+View the [Instructions](https://github.com/DrAlienTech/TSSORunItCodeIt2022/blob/main/Tesla%20STEM%202022%20-%20Run%20It%20Code%20It%20-%20Instructions.pdf) document for a detailed explanation on how to try this test out.
+You may [contact us at any time](./README.md#Event-Supervisors) (contact information linked at the bottom) if you need assistance.

 ### Scoring Rubric

 A scoring rubric may or may not be released in the future... for now, all we'll say is that points were allocated very generously based on completion of each step of the process, and partial points were awarded to teams who at least attempted a step, even if they didn't code it correctly.
 Note that the term "step" in this case refers to any non-trivial steps anywhere in the program, not necessarily a line of code or something within one of the tasks.
 No points were awarded for portions which were not attempted at all.